 The Service Pension Schemes

-There are currently three Armed Forces Pension Schemes for members of the Services.
-However this will change to one scheme for all from Apr 2015.
+There are four Armed Forces Pension Schemes for members of the Services.

 The current schemes

 - AFPS 75 (Armed Forces Pension Scheme 1975)

 Introduced in 1975 this scheme was closed to new entrants on 5 April 2005.

 - AFPS 05 (Armed Forces Pension Scheme 2005)

 This scheme was opened on 6 April 2005.
 From that date those joining the Regular Armed Forces were eligible to become members of the Armed Forces Pension Scheme 2005.
 Members of AFPS 75 were given the opportunity to transfer to the new scheme (this offer has now expired).